asimons04/tesseract/README.md

 ## Supported Media
 For Youtube (and Invidious/Piped), Spotify, Bandcamp, and Soundcloud, you don't need to use any special embed links; just the regular URL from your browser.
 Tesseract will take care of generating the embed URLs based on your preferences.
+It will also rewrite a YT video to Invidious, Invidious to Youtube, or any combo based on the original video URL and your preferred YT frontend setting and preferred instance.

 - Odysee videos